 The fibre optic cable blowing procedure generally includes 2 steps: – high density polyethylene (HDPE) duct pipe is buried in the ground; – the cable is jetted into the preinstalled duct with a pneumatic machine.

 The pneumatic equipment provides a high speed of installation.
 A high-density polyethylene pipe protects the cable from ground movements, mechanical damage, rodent attacks and moisture.
 The tensile force during blowing is evenly distributed along the cable surface, that is why the designs don’t require high load resistance.
-Whatever your project needs are, Emcab is sure to have a solution.
+Whatever your project needs are, Incab is sure to have a solution.
 We offer a wide range of optic fibre cables:

 Blowing CT CFU – central tube (CT) design with a compact fibre unit (CFU)